Progressive Retinal Atrophy (PRA) in Dogs

 As you can see, the eye is just an organ that collects light and focuses the light rays onto the retina.
 Without the work of the retina, light cannot be converted to real vision.

 In PRA, the cells are programmed to die because it is an inherited disorder.
-For most dog breeds and mixes, the mode of transmission from parent to a child requires recessive genes.
+For most dog breeds and mixes, the mode of transmission from a parent to a child requires recessive genes.
 Most forms of PRA involve an autosomal recessive trait.

 Progressive Retinal Atrophy Takes Many Forms